jdelvin-admin/jdelvin-admin.github.io/_posts/2024-09-19-Grow Journal AU24.markdown

 Having mostly finished their transitional period, this is when *we* consider the plants to have truly started flower/bloom.
 For the past 2 weeks or so, they have been getting a blend of nutrients that focuses both on root/leaf/stem development, as well as nutrients for flower production.
 There is a whole lot going on under the hood at this time, so they're getting about the most diverse range of nutes and supplements they will their whole lives.

 From this point on though, it's all about flower production.
-Shier nutrition regimen will further specialize, their growth will change dramatically, and the plants have already begun to show it.
+Thier nutrition regimen will narrow in scope, their growth will change dramatically, and the plants have already begun to show it.

 ![Flowering photo from September 23rd 2024](https://raw.githubusercontent.com/jdelvin-admin/jdelvin-admin.github.io/refs/heads/main/assets/img/photos/2024-09-23.png) *September 23rd - Copyright ©️ JD Henson 2024*